 Romeo and Juliet don’t die because of their own character flaws as usually occurs with tragic heroes; it is in fact their parents who have the hamartia that drives the play to its tragic conclusions.
-As in the play Antigone, where it is Creon’s stubbornness and unwillingness to listen to reason from other sources that leads to him losing his son’s life, Romeo and Juliet have much less blame for their own deaths, as it was not their own persistent character flaws, but other people’s actions which created the situation that eventually forced them into desperate actions.
+Unlike in the play Antigone, where it is Creon’s stubbornness and unwillingness to listen to reason from other sources that leads to him losing his son’s life, Romeo and Juliet have much less blame for their own deaths, as it was not their own persistent character flaws, but other people’s actions which created the situation that eventually forced them into desperate actions.

 It is described as such from the beginning of the play, when the prologue summarizes the action as being that of two houses with an ancient grudge that is never buried until their children’s deaths, and is reiterated in the end of the play when the Prince says, “Capulet!
 Montague!
 See what a scourge is laid upon your hate, that heaven finds means to kill your joys with love.”
 The blame here is being laid squarely on the parents’ quarrel as the underlying cause of the tragedy.